Child development and milestones: your 36 month old

 If you are worried in any way at all about your child’s development, it’s always best to talk to your paediatrician.

 Among the many 36 month old milestones, you’ll notice just how nimble your threenager is!
-Gross motor skills refer to how your child uses his body, in particular, the large muscle groups, and in relation to active play.
+By now, your child’s median height and weight* should be as follows:

-By now, he should be a master of running, jumping and even climbing!
-In addition, check for the following 36 month old milestones in relation to gross motor skills:
+At this age, he or she should be a master of running, jumping and even climbing!
+In addition, check for the following 36 month old milestones:

 - Runs a short distance without tumbling over